 Making a complaint

-If you're dealing with a firm we regulate, you may be eligible to complain to the Financial Ombudsman Service about the services of the firm.
+If you're dealing with a firm we regulate, you may be able to complain to the Financial Ombudsman Service about the services of the firm.

-If you can't complain to the ombudsman service, you might wish to take legal action.
+If you can't complain to the Financial Ombudsman, you might wish to take legal action.
 Complaints about property managing agents are heard by HM Courts and Tribunals Service in the First-tier Tribunal (Property Chamber – Residential Property).

-If you are unhappy with charges levied by your property managing agent, the Leasehold Advisory Service has published a flowchart showing what your options are.
+If you're unhappy with charges levied by your property managing agent, the Leasehold Advisory Service has published a flowchart (pdf) showing what your options are.